lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_S_node_with_props_P_enum_int_EXISTS 1
 ```

-Thus, in addition for the macros that would also have been generated if the property was a plain `int`, the generator produced an additional `_ENUM` macro indicating the index of the selected value within the enumeration.
+Thus, in addition to the macros that would also have been generated if the property was a plain `int`, the generator produced an additional `_ENUM` macro indicating the index of the selected value within the enumeration.

-The following is produced for `enum-string` with the allowed values _whatever_ and _works_, for the selected value _whatever_:
+The following is produced for `enum-string` with the allowed values _"whatever"_ and _"works"_, for the selected value _"whatever"_:

 ```c
 #define DT_N_S_node_with_props_P_enum_string "whatever"